latex3/tagging-project/index.md

 ### Documentation for the LaTeX Tagged PDF project

-The [documentation](documentation) page has links to extensive documentation about producing tagged PDF with LaTeX.
+The [Documentation](documentation) page has links to extensive documentation about producing tagged PDF with LaTeX.

 #### Guidelines for using LaTeX to generate accessible PDF

-We have written [guidelines explaining how to use LaTeX to generate accessible PDFs](usage-instructions).
+We have written [guidelines explaining how to use LaTeX to generate accessible PDFs](documentation/usage-instructions).
 The documentation will be updated as new features become available.

 #### Status of Contributed LaTeX Classes and Packages

-The [Tagging Status](../tagging-status/) pages document the current status of over 1000 Contributed packages.
+The [Tagging Status](tagging-status/) pages document the current status of over 1000 Contributed packages.
 This status with respect to tagging is maintained with the help of a test suite run automatically in the CI system associated to this site.